 The Brick Vault becomes the latest of Bryan’s acquisitions, which began with the purchase in 1978 of the original historic Gage Hotel.
 Today he also operates the 12 Gage Restaurant, White Buffalo Bar, Captain Shepard House and several restored homes in Marathon.

-Bryan, a history buff and direct descendant of Stephen F. Austin, restored the hotel, built by a successful rancher named Alfred Gage.
+Bryan, a history buff and descendant of one of Stephen F. Austin’s siblings, restored the hotel, built by a successful rancher named Alfred Gage.
 Not much in rugged Brewster County attracted visitors at the time, but when the railroad came through, development arose and ranchers needed land to raise cattle.
 Acclaimed architect Henry Trost, who later built hotels in Fort Davis, Marfa, Van Horn and El Paso, designed the hotel.
 It was built at the pinnacle of Gage’s success, but he died within a year of its opening.